Jack-o'-Lantern Candy Bucket

-Your child can celebrate Halloween in style with her very own pumpkin carry bag.
-Made from a few simple materials, this little bag holds tons of treats.
-Make a whole bunch of pumpkins treat bags, and you'll have a veritable pumpkin patch!
+Your child can celebrate Halloween in style with her very own paper jack-o'-lantern candy bucket.
+Made from a few simple materials, this little pumpkin will hold lots of lightweight items.
+Make a whole bunch of jack-o'-lantern treat bags, and you'll have a veritable pumpkin patch!
 In addition to creating a delightfully adorable treat keeper, this activity will familiarize your child with the process of making self-standing sculptural objects.

 What You Need:

 - Construction paper, orange and yellow

 - Tempera paint

 - White glue, or low-temp glue gun (with parental supervision)

 What You Do:

 - Ask your child to stack two sheets of orange paper and draw an outline of a giant pumpkin on the top sheet, including the stem.

 - Have him cut out the pumpkin drawing along the lines, through both sheets of paper.
 Make sure the second sheet of paper doesn't slip, or you may end up with an especially odd-looking pumpkin!

 - Encourage him to paint a Jack-o'-Lantern face on the front of the top pumpkin.
 Set it aside to dry.